l4e21/witt/README.md

 In the Philosophical Investigations, Wittgenstein tells us that it makes no sense to ask 'what the definition' of a concept is, only to give examples.
 It is with this philosophy in mind that I've produced this 'proof debugger' -- NOT to prove things on its own at all, but simply to allow humans to produce human-readable proofs that the machine will verify, and to thereby produce composable packages of verifiable proofs using equational logic.

+Underpinning this undertaking is the fundamental idea that process is more important than outcome.
+This won't help you prove your programs.
+It's a purely pedagogical mathematics tool.

 ## Literature

 'Term Rewriting and All That'